-Figure 1.2 Total precipitation received at the MBFI Brookdale Farm during the 2017-2019 growing seasons.
+Figure 1.3 Total precipitation received at the MBFI Brookdale Farm during the 2018-2021 growing seasons.

-Animal performance was not surprisingly different from what was anticipated.
+Animal performance was measured and recorded.
 There was relatively no difference in terms of average daily gain on either of the herds within the trial.
-Planned cows and calves were not able to selectively graze because of being moved every day so therefore it was expected that it would reduce gains.
-However due to the fact that the planned herd was on trial for an additional 41 days the planned calves did gain additional pounds for the additional days on trial.
+Planned cows and calves were not able to selectively graze because of being moved every day so therefore it was expected that gains would not be equivalent to the continuous herd, where they were able to select forage to their liking.
+The planned herd was on trial for an additional 41 days in 2019 and 23 days in 2020 and 25 days in 2021 and the planned calves did gain additional pounds for the additional days on trial.
 Particularly of interest is that the planned calves went on trial at an average of 138 pounds and came off at 458 pounds, an average gain of 2.5 pounds per day.
-Continuous calves went on later in the grazing season at 182 pounds and came off at only 421 pounds an average of 2.9 pounds per day.
+Continuous calves went on later in the grazing season at 182 pounds and came off at only 421 pounds an average of 2.9 pounds per day in 2019.
 The planned calves gained 3.55 pounds per acre and the continuous calves gained 2.65 pounds per acre.
+In 2020 they went on trial at an average of 169 pounds and came off at 474 pounds, an average gain of 2.2 pounds per day in 2020.
+Continuous calves went on later in the grazing season at 176 pounds and came off at 443 pounds an average of 2.3 pounds per day.
 All cows maintained body condition throughout the trial.
+2021 again was another year of the same performance with the planned calves going on trial at 156 pounds and coming off at 441 pounds, gaining 2.34 lbs. per day and the continuous calves going on at 176 pounds and coming off at 387 pounds gaining at 2.21 lbs,. per day.

 Pasture Productivity was measured by yield as well as animal unit months per acre (AUM/acre).
 Knowing how much forage an animal needs is the first step in determining how many animals can be supported on the land available.
 The amount of forage required by one animal unit (AU) for one month is called an Animal Unit Month (AUM).
 One animal unit is defined as a 1,000 lb.
 (450 kg) beef cow with or without a nursing calf with a daily requirement of 26 lb.
 (11.8 kg) of dry matter forage.
 Therefore, one AUM is equal to 780 lbs (355 kg) of dry matter forage (30 days X daily forage requirement).
 The following chart summarizes the AUM's per acre for the paddocks within the trial.
 Not surprisingly the AUM's per acre on the planned paddocks were more than double that of the continuous pasture supplying more forage throughout the grazing season and allowing the animals to remain on pasture longer.
+Values which are highlighted were grazed for two rotations in that year.
+Overall, there was a 28% increase in productivity in 2019 and a 16% increase in 2020 and 20% more in 2021 in the planned over the continuous grazing management strategies.